BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 - Granting of all graduate degrees, with report on the final oral examination, when appropriate.

 - Proposals for new graduate courses or major changes to existing courses.

-- Reviewing the UT Health SA catalog entry for the individual programs and the overall description for the GSBS, prior to publication
+- Review the UT Health SA Catalog entry for the individual programs and the overall description for the GSBS, prior to publication.

 The COGS of each graduate program shall submit to the Dean of the GSBS recommendations on matters which require approval of the Dean prior to implementation.
 Such matters include, but are not limited to:

 - Admission of students who meet the minimum criteria previously established by the GFC.

 - Rejecting an applicant to a graduate program.

 - Granting leave of absence to a student in the program.